Update (December 2014) – Please refer to new updated posts on this topic (links given at the the end of this post)

 2. Go to File/Open Product in Phoenix

-Note however that if you want to flash the phone with original firmware files (and not the hacked ones) then do not click on “Options” (as shown in the above screenshot), instead check/tick the “Dead phone USB flashing” option and then click on “Refurbish” tab and directly go to the last screenshot below….
+Note however that if you want to flash the phone with original firmware files (and not the custom ones) then do not click on “Options” (as shown in the above screenshot), instead check/tick the “Dead phone USB flashing” option and then click on “Refurbish” tab and directly go to the last screenshot below….

 Otherwise if you are flashing with a hacked/custom firmware then follow the above and rest of the screenshots given below…